darginmathi/Test-Editor/README.md

     ```

     **Find Your Application:**
     After the process finishes, a new folder called `dist` will be created inside your `Test-Editor` folder.
-Inside `dist`, you will find `TestEditor.exe`.
+Inside `dist`, you will find `Test Editor.exe`.

 ## Dependencies